michael2008/ME-Live-Doc/docs/user-guide.md

 ### Hardware Requirements

-The workstation requires a certain amount of computing power, which could be satisfied by hardware sets of the given specifications, to meet the demands of ME-Live!.
+The workstation requires a certain amount of computing power, which could be satisfied by hardware sets of the given specifications, to meet the demands of MeshExpert Live!.
 There would also be some restrictions regarding the hardware and software choices.
 Below is a list of recommended requirements for the workstation:

 |         Item         |              Specification               | Remark                                   |